 VISIT THE CENTRE

-The Indigenous Student Centre is proud to offer traditional smudging.
-The centre has appropriate ventilation and sage bundles available.
-We welcome students and elders to visit the centre to use our smudging facilities.
+The Indigenous Student Centre offers traditional smudging.
+We welcome students and Elders to visit the centre to use our smudging facilities.
+Plant medicines are available.

 MEET OUR STAFF

 Michele Graveline (she/her)